Zinda Bhaag: Awards

 The film won four awards at the International South Asian Film Festival in Canada.
 The film won a 'Special Jury Award' at the Jaipur International Film Festival.
-The film also received five awards including Best Film (Jury) at the recently concluded ARY Film Awards held under the aegis of the Pakistani TV channel network, ARY Digital Network.
+The film also received five awards including Best Film (Jury) at the ARY Film Awards held under the aegis of the Pakistani TV channel network, ARY Digital Network.
 The film also won 'Best Film', 'Best Director' (Meenu & Farjad) and 'Best Actor' (Khurram Patras) in Pakistan's prestigious 'Lux Style Awards' and the 'Student Jury Award' at Festival du Film d'Asie du Sud Transgressif (FFAST) in Paris.

 Soundtrack

 Track listing

 The original soundtrack (OST) of the film is sung by Rahat Fateh Ali Khan.
 The film's music features the voices of Abrarul Haq, Arif Lohar, and Saleema Jawwad.
 Lohar and Jawwad have sung a song on love and death while Bagga has contributed his vocals to two tracks, an upbeat dance-bhangra number and a romantic ballad.